• Skip to main content

 In this course, we will trace the development of uniquely American dance forms such as tap dancing, jazz dancing, Appalachian clogging, and hip-hop from their origins in the rhythmic dances of Africa and Western Europe through their development on American stages and in social dance contexts.
 Our focus will include both the aesthetic principles active in these dances and the complex dynamics of race, class, gender, and culture that shaped their development.

-Here are some of my amazing students from the Marlboro College Dance Program sharing their recent work:
+Here are some of my amazing students sharing their choreography in our last year on the Marlboro College campus.

 Photos by Kelly Fletcher and David Teter